 The work by the behaviour lead led to improved behaviour for learning through teaching a clear understanding for all of expectations and ways to use Zones of regulation to manage own emotions and the accompanying behaviours.
-Sensory circuits has proved vital in regulating many of our disadvantaged pupils prior to morning lessons.
+Behaviour across the school has improved, with less incidences reported and respect celebrated as a school value in weekly assemblies.